Sons of the Mountain

 The Dwarven Holds has many different playstyles available to them.
-They can play as an army that focuses on shooting the opponents units off the board, as an army wielding medium sized infantry blocks supported by war machines, as an army which marches very fast towards their opponent, or as an army of many small units countering their opponents actions.
+They can play as an army that focuses on shooting the opponents units off the board, as an army wielding medium sized infantry blocks supported by war machines and as an army which marches fast towards their opponent.
 Whichever way you play them, expect the Dwarven Holds to be sturdy and determined as well as very resistant and armoured with fine arms and equipment.

 Lore of Dwarven Holds

 The Dwarves of Vetia shun the nether powers, unlike their eastern brethren.
 But if a hold-dwarf were to learn magic somehow, what would happen to him?
 Would he be shunned, exiled, imprisoned, executed?
 If executed, could he find refuge with his eastern kin?